Here's a list of some common wild herbs you might want to look for when out in the woods, coast, desert or high mountain elevations.

 Although elderberry is an extensively cultivated species, it also grows wild in many temperate and subtropical regions of the world, primarily in the Northern Hemisphere.
 Found in high mountain regions as well as lower elevations, different varieties are adaptable to different growing conditions, including both wet and dry soils.

-Black elderberry (Sambucus nigra) is the most common lowland species whereas blue elderberry (Sambucus cerulea) is predominantly found growing over 5,000-6,000 ft elevations, especially in alpine regions.
+Black elderberry (Sambucus nigra) is the most common lowland species whereas blue elderberry (Sambucus cerulea) is predominantly found growing at 5,000-6,000 ft elevations, especially in alpine regions.

 It is the wild blue elder tree species that we are most familiar with harvesting.
 Blue elderberries are bluish in color and are also distinguishable by their powdery-white coating.
 Black elderberry is a deep dark purple color and typically has a glossy surface.